publiclab/Leaflet.DistortableImage/README.md

 ##To do:

+* rotate/scale -- copy in code from old MapKnitter
+  * need better way to measure mouse position.
+Maybe just track mousemove? or figure out how to get event from image.on('dragstart')
 * solve tool disappearance - watch the DOM
 * restructure for multiple images
   * hide handles when not active
   * image selection and cueing btns
-* rotate/scale -- copy in code from old MapKnitter
 * figure out what `_bounds` is for and if we really need to update it
 * make outline() and opacity() of L.DistortableImage, so img.outline()
 * need to make easybuttons for image manip appear only when you've selected one
 * map.on('click') should deselect all images
+* ensure it's easy to attach event callback to 'deselect' for saving
+  * and/or mouseup?

 =================